johannesmarold/kanban_board/README.md

-# Full Stack application of a kanban board
+# Full Stack Web Application of an exemplary kanban board

 ## Requirements